 2. Why would you want them to influence your child?

-3. Drag Queens performs for adults with a lot of filth
+3. Drag Queens perform for adults with a lot of filth.

 Conservative publisher fights back